Sibley's, Lindsay and Curr Building: Liberty Pole Plaza

 Located outside of the Sibley Building is Rochester's historic Liberty Pole Plaza, a public gathering space containing a large metal sculpture known as the Liberty Pole.
 The Liberty Pole has been a pillar of the Rochester Community for many decades and in many images the Sibley Building provides a backdrop to the metallic artwork, taking its place in a number of historic photos throughout the years.
 The current 190-foot metal structure was erected in 1965, the third such structure on the site after two previous Liberty poles made from wood in the 1800s.

 Monroe Community College - Damon City Campus

 The Sibley Building was formerly home to State University of New York's MCC Downtown Campus, Damon City Campus.
 The campus opened in 1991 as the college's second campus and remained in the building until completion of its new Downtown Campus, located in the Kodak Tower, headquarters of the Kodak company.

 Current - Sibley Square

 Today, the building is owned by WinnCompanies of Boston, and was re-developed into a multi-use building.
 After the purchase, the building was renamed to Sibley Square, and its address was updated from 228 East Main Street to 250 East Main Street.
-The ground floor of the building contains retail space including a DGX Grocery while the upper floors contain office space and luxury apartments.
+The ground floor of the building contains retail space including a DGX Grocery and a food court called Mercantile on Main, while the upper floors contain office space and luxury apartments.